Kiyoshi Ogawa: Ogawa's kamikaze attack

 The 550 lb bomb penetrated Bunker Hill's flight deck and exploded.
 Gasoline fires flared up and several explosions occurred.
 The bomb smashed through the flight deck, but did not make it through the hangar deck where it exploded.
 Bunker Hill's armor protecting the machinery spaces below had proven effective.
 A significant improvement of Essex-class ships like the Bunker Hill over the other US carriers at the time was that they were equipped with a more heavily armored deck, plus a second armored deck on the hangar level designed to detonate bombs before they reached the vital machinery and electronic spaces below.

-Ogawa's bomb blew a large hole into the flightdeck close to the bridge.
+Ogawa's bomb blew a large hole into the flight deck close to the bridge.
 On the flagbridge, Vice-Admiral Mitscher barely escaped, but lost twelve of his staff officers including his own medical officer.

 Many of Bunker Hill's pilots died either in their planes or inside the skin of the ship during the attack.
-22 fighter pilots of Bunker Hill's air group, CVG-84, were killed in the ready room by the explosion of the bomb which immediately burned all oxygen in the room and asphyxiated the men.
+22 fighter pilots of Bunker Hill's air group, CVG-84, were killed in the ready room by the explosion of the bomb which consumed all of the oxygen and asphyxiated the men.

 His flagship in bad shape, Vice Admiral Mitscher decided to leave the ship while he still could.
 The destroyer USS English went alongside Bunker Hill, to help in the fighting of fires and to take off Vice Admiral Mitscher, transferring his flag to the newly repaired carrier Enterprise.

 Of Bunker Hill's crew, 352 were killed, 264 were wounded and 41 were missing.
 Hundreds of crewmen had been either blown overboard or were forced to jump to escape the fires.
 Captain James E. Swett collected about 24 of the circling airplanes, mostly F4U Corsairs, and they dropped dye markers and Mae Wests for the crewmen swimming in the oily water around the stricken carrier.
 Bunker Hill finally was saved and the crippled carrier sailed the 7000 mi to Puget Sound Navy Yard under her own steam.
 Upon arrival, she was called the "most extensively damaged ship" ever to enter the yard, and her repairs took the rest of the war.

 According to Robert Schock, a U.S. Navy diver on board Bunker Hill, Ogawa's aircraft was not completely destroyed after penetrating the flight deck, but remained partially intact and did not catch fire.
 Instead, the wreckage rested on the hangar deck of Bunker Hill, half awash in water, with live wires sparking all around.
 Schock found Ogawa dead in the cockpit, and removed Ogawa's name tag from his flight suit, along with a letter Ogawa carried with him on his last mission, some photographs, a belt from Ogawa's parachute harness, and a large smashed aviator watch of the type that Japanese pilots wore around their necks.